descuadro/frankenstein/README.md

 # Element dynamics

-## myapp/scss/modules/_MODULE_css.scss
+## myapp/scss/modules/_MODULE.scss

 The specific css of each module should be put here.

+*module_install.sh* does it.

+## myaapp/scripts/_MODULE.js

+The specific js of each module should be put here.

+## myapp/app/includes/_MODULE.php

+Here goes the .php, .html, .py or whatever needed to execute the module.

+Let's use .php as a standard for now.

+# App dynamics

 ## myapp/scss/style.scss

 Add the following:

 	@import 'modules/_MODULE_css.scss'

-*module_install.sh* does it.

-## myapp/app/includes/_MODULE_include.php

-Here goes the .php, .html, .py or whatever needed to execute the module.

-Let's use .php as a standard for now.

 ## myapp/app/index.php (.php version)